glass-brick/Scene-Manager/README.md

 You can pass the following options to this function in a dictionary:

-- `type : FadeTypes = (inferred from options, default is Fade)`: Style of the transition. `Fade` is a simple fade-to-black transition, while `ShaderFade` will use a black-and-white image to represent each pixel, allowing for custom transitions.
 - `speed : float = 2`: Speed of the moving transition.
 - `color : Color = Color('#000000')`: Color to use for the transition screen.
 It's black by default.
 - `wait_time : float = 0.5`: Time spent in the transition screen while switching scenes.
 Leaving it at 0 with fade will result in the screen not turning black, so it waits a little bit by default.
 - `no_scene_change : Bool = false`: If set to true, it will not change or reload the scene once the fade is complete

-The following options are only used when using a `ShaderFade`.
-If any of them are declared without providing a `"type"`, it will be inferred as `ShaderFade`.

-- `pattern : (String || Texture) = 'squares'`: Pattern to use for the transition.
+- `pattern : (String || Texture) = 'fade'`: Pattern to use for the transition.
 Using a simple name will load the premade patterns we have designed (you can see them in `addons/scene_manager/shader_patterns`).
 Otherwise, you may pass an absolute path to your own pattern `"res://my_pattern.png"` or a `Texture` object.
+You can also specify `'fade'` for a simple fade transition.
 - `pattern_enter : (String || Texture) = pattern`: Same as `pattern`, but overrides the pattern only for the fade-to-black transition.
 - `pattern_leave : (String || Texture) = pattern`: Same as `pattern`, but overrides the pattern only for the fade-from-black transition.

-- `shader_pattern`, `shader_pattern_enter` and `shader_pattern_leave` were the old names for these options, they will still work but have been deprecated.

 - `invert_on_leave : Bool = true`: Wether the transition should invert when fading out of black.
 This usually looks better on, the effect is that the first pixels that turned black are the first ones that fade into the new screen.
 This generally works for "sweep" transitions like `"horizontal"`, but others such as `"curtains"` might look better with this flag turned off
-- `ease : (float || Bool) = 1.0`: Amount of ease the animation should have during the transition.
-For backwards compatibility, `true` becomes `0.5` and `false` becomes `1.0`.
+- `ease : float = 1.0`: Amount of ease the animation should have during the transition.
-- `ease_enter : (float || Bool) = ease`: Amount of ease the animation should have during the fade-to-black transition.
+- `ease_enter : float = ease`: Amount of ease the animation should have during the fade-to-black transition.
-- `ease_leave : (float || Bool) = ease`: Amount of ease the animation should have during the fade-from-black transition.
+- `ease_leave : float = ease`: Amount of ease the animation should have during the fade-from-black transition.

 The following patterns are available out-of-the-box:

+- `"fade"`
 - `"circle"`
 - `"curtains"`
 - `"diagonal"`